dracolim/Crypto-Telegram-Bot/README.md

 ## What's next for this bot
 1. Linking it to a database so that it allows users to build their personal portfolio
-2. Adding machine learning, creating OHLC graphs can send it to the telegram bot as an image
+2. Adding machine learning, creating OHLC graphs that can be send as an image through the telegram bot